Dany Nounkeu

-Dany Achille Nounkeu Tchounkeu (born 11 April 1986) is a Cameroonian professional footballer who plays as a centre back for Djiboutian club Arta/Solar7.
+Dany Achille Nounkeu Tchounkeu (born 11 April 1986) is a Cameroonian former professional footballer who plays as a centre back.

 Career

 Early years

 Originating from the Bamileke tribe of the West Region, Nounkeu began his career at Collège Vogt Atletic in Yaoundé, and joined FC Metz in July 2005.
 After only appearing with the reserves in the Championnat de France amateur he moved to CSO Amnéville in the same division.

 In July 2008 Nounkeu moved to fellow league team Pau FC, appearing in 24 matches in the 2008–09 campaign.

 Toulouse

 On 5 June 2009, Nounkeu signed a four-year deal with Ligue 1 club Toulouse FC.
 He made his debut as a professional on 12 September, starting and playing the full 90 minutes in a 0–0 away draw against AS Nancy Lorraine.

 Nounkeu featured in 17 matches during his first season at the club (all starts, 1530 minutes of action), with his side finishing 14th.